vidboda/BamCramConvert/INSTALL.md

     git submodule update

-BamCramConvert requires a decently recent version of samtools bam2cram-check (option -c) requires python > 3.5 (python path can be passed as an argument with -p) ans samtools > 1.3 (the same, using -st)
+BamCramConvert requires a decently recent version of samtools

+bam2cram-check (option -c) requires python > 3.5 (python path can be passed as an argument with -p)

+and samtools > 1.3 (the same, using -st)